ConnorMilligan/nookBot/README.md

-# Corpsebot
-A discord bot for moderating a collabrative comic game.

 # Fishbot
-A fishing game in discord.
+A fishing game in discord based on data from Animal Crossing New Horizons

+# Commands
+fish
+store
+bank

 # Dependancies
-Discord.js is the only requirement
+Discord.js and MongoDB